 The Promise (Fringe) - Post season 2 AU.
 I had the most fun writing this one.
 The idea came quickly.
 Inspired by watching 15 minutes of Prime Suspect, it takes place mostly Over There.
 It was also the second time I used Mother Dunham in a story.
 She was my muse.
 Since I didn't know who was eventually cast to play her, I modeled her after Patty Duke.
 Using what I have seen of Prime Suspect: The Final Act and Comedy Relief special Prime Cracter, I modeled Olivia after Jane Tennison.

 First Ten Years (Fringe) - A prequel to The Promise, I realized now it qualifies as a fantasy.
 It was the first multiple-chapter fiction where I did not rush to finish.
 There is a forward flow to the story, but each chapter can be viewed as a standalone in a series.
 You wouldn't miss anything by skipping a chapter.
 That's probably why it was so enjoyable to write.

 Heart (Fringe) - Personally, my #1 FAVORITE MULTIPLE CHAPTER.
 Not a typical AU.
 Inspired by Fritz Lang's Metropolis.
-I wanted to envision the native alternate universe with Peter still in it and to see how he eventually deals with the out-of-control Walter.
-Imagining this required discarding a lot of ideas.
+I envisioned the native alternate universe with Peter still in it and to see how he eventually deals with the out-of-control Walter.

 Bedrock (Fringe) - Post season 3 AU.
 It has Sam Weiss and Fred and Wilma.
 I haven't really thought it through yet.
 To be continued.